Miguel577/y2Care/README.md

 Heroku will follow the build command in your package.json and compile assets with webpack.prod.config.js.
 It runs the Express web server in server.js.

 If you're unfamiliar with Heroku deployment (or just need a refresher), they have a really great walkthrough here.

-Running on Glitch

-Go to https://glitch.com/edit/#!/horizons-hackathon-react and click Remix this 🎤 Click Show at the top to preview your app!